MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/Administer-Security-Policy-Settings.md

 Changes to the analysis database are made to the stored template in the database, not to the security template file.
 The security template file will only be modified if you either return to Security Templates and edit that template or export the stored configuration to the same template file.

 You should use **Configure Computer Now** only to modify security areas *not* affected by Group Policy settings, such as security on local files and folders, registry keys, and system services.
 Otherwise, when the Group Policy settings are applied, it will take precedence over local settings—such as account policies.
-In general, do not use **Configure Computer Now** when you are analyzing security for domain\-based clients, since you will have to configure each client individually.
+In general, do not use **Configure Computer Now** when you are analyzing security for domain-based clients, since you will have to configure each client individually.
 In this case, you should return to Security Templates, modify the template, and reapply it to the appropriate Group Policy Object.

 #### <a name="BKMK_AutoSecCfgTasks"></a>Automating security configuration tasks
 By calling the Secedit.exe tool at a command prompt from a batch file or automatic task scheduler, you can use it to automatically create and apply templates, and analyze system security.
 You can also run it dynamically from a command prompt.

-Secedit.exe is useful when you have multiple computers on which security must be analyzed or configured, and you need to perform these tasks during off\-hours.
+Secedit.exe is useful when you have multiple computers on which security must be analyzed or configured, and you need to perform these tasks during off-hours.

 ## <a name="BKMK_GroupPolicy"></a>Working with Group Policy tools
 Group Policy is an infrastructure that allows you to specify managed configurations for users and computers through Group Policy settings and Group Policy Preferences.
 For Group Policy settings that affect only a local computer or user, you can use the Local Group Policy Editor.
-You can manage Group Policy settings and Group Policy Preferences in an Active Directory Domain Services \(AD DS\) environment through the Group Policy Management Console \(GPMC\).
+You can manage Group Policy settings and Group Policy Preferences in an Active Directory Domain Services (AD DS) environment through the Group Policy Management Console (GPMC).
 Group Policy management tools also are included in the Remote Server Administration Tools pack to provide a way for you to administer Group Policy settings from your desktop.

 To get started with managing security settings with Group Policy, see [Group Policy Overview](Group-Policy-Overview.md).